 As noted above, Telegram will record your IP address and keep it for up to 12 months.
 This links your identity up with your Telegram activity, chats, etc. Therefore you should take this into consideration based on your threat model and unique needs.

 To hide your IP address when using Telegram, you can use a VPN (virtual private network).
 A VPN with Telegram will hide your IP address and location, while also encrypting your internet traffic.
-Some of our top-recommended VPNs include NordVPN, which is based in Panama, as well as Surfshark, and ExpressVPN, which are both based in the British Virgin Islands.
+Some of our top-recommended VPNs include NordVPN, which is based in Panama, as well as Surfshark and ExpressVPN.

 Note: A VPN is not a silver bullet that hides all your metadata.
 However, it will securely encrypt traffic between your device and a VPN server, while also concealing your true location and IP address.
 See these best VPN services for more options and info.